Blutenburg Castle: The chapel

 Sigismund of Bavaria also ordered the construction of the palace chapel, a splendid masterpiece of late Gothic style which still has preserved its stained-glass windows, along with the altars with three paintings created in 1491 by Jan Polack.

 The cycle of the statues of the apostles on the side walls was built around 1490/95.
 The executive master is controversial, which is why the statues are assigned to the "Master of the Blutenburg apostles."
 The apostles can not always be clearly identified as the attributes were partially reversed or lost.
 Appendant to these figures the "Man of Sorrows" and the distinguished "Mother of God" (Blutenburger Madonna) were erected in the choir on crest consoles that match those of the apostles.

 Present day

 Since 1983 the International Youth Library (Internationale Jugendbibliothek) has been housed in Blutenburg Castle.
 The Blutenburg concerts are well known.

-Near the castle, a memorial by the sculper Hubertus von Pilgrim was set up to remember the thousands of victims of the death march that the prisoners of the Dachau concentration camp were forced to go on.
+Near the castle, a memorial by the sculptor Hubertus von Pilgrim was set up to remember the thousands of victims of the death march that the prisoners of the Dachau concentration camp were forced to go on.
 This memorial is one of 22 identical sculptures erected along the routes of the death marches.

 In 2013 at the Blutenburg Castle there was erected the Sculpture of Agnes Bernauer with Albert III, Duke of Bavaria by Joseph Michael Neustifter.
 The memorial was funded by Ursula und Fritz Heimbüchler.